The Eunpyeong Hanok Village – Seoul’s Hidden Gem

 The Eunpyeong Hanok Village has a lot to offer!
 I recommend to take it slow and explore the village alley by alley and discover the beauty of the hanok village.
 However, there are still a few places that you shouldn’t miss when visiting Eunpyeong Hanok Village.

-This hanok cluster is actually part of a broader mission to attract more tourists to Eunpyeong-gu and become a top destination for traditional Korean cultural experiences.
+This hanok cluster is actually part of a broader mission to attract more tourists to Eunpyeong-gu and become a top destination for Korean traditional village experiences.

 So definitely be sure to watch out for Eunpyeong!